 Despite it’s amazing capabilities, there was some reluctance on the part of consumer to jump to the TI-92 due to its incredibly bulky design and the fact that it was banned from virtually every standardized test as a result of its QWERTY keyboard.
 Consequently, the TI-89 was also released 1998, a calculator with virtually all of the capabilities of a TI-92 but shaped like a traditional graphing calculator and legal on the ACT (read my review of the TI-89 Titanium).

 Today, the legacy of the TI-92 lives on.
 In 2002, the TI-Voyage 200 (review), a slightly smaller, lighter version of the TI-92 was released with a refreshed look and feel.
 Aside from increased memory and the use of AAA bateries instead of AA, the TI-Voyage specs are almost identical to the TI-92+, and as a result, it is also banned from virtually every standardized test.

 Despite the minor drawbacks of size and the standardized test ban, the TI-92+ turned out to be a powerful device with a significant following, and with good reason.
-While the TI-92 and TI-92+ calculators are no longer manufactured by Texas Instruments, you can still buy a used TI-92+ on Amazon for under $50 if you long to relive the 90’s through an extremely large calculator.
+While the TI-92 and TI-92+ calculators are no longer manufactured by Texas Instruments, you can still buy a used TI-92+ on Amazon if you long to relive the 90’s through an extremely large calculator.
 They have proved to be incredibly durable and reliable, and you can bet it will have at few years left in the tank.
-On Amazon, the TI-Voyage can be purchased new for about $175.
+On Amazon, the TI-Voyage can be purchased new.
 Just reviewing the TI-92 brings back many fond memories.
 If you are a collector or just looking for a cheap calculator with a computer algebra system, I can still highly recommend the reliable TI-92 plus.